nkorsakov-tw/qa.md/test-plan-portals.md

 - Click 'Request Payment Methods'.
 - The system should prevent when you try to request payment methods without the completing of the 'Profile page'.
 - So, complete the 'Profile page' and request some payment methods.
 - Check the corresponding values on this page.
-Verify that they are realistic.
+Verify that they are supposed to be realistic.
 - Verify that the refresh page works as expected.

 ### Terminals